-Bearing in mind checking bank statements wasn't the only way for Moneybarn to have found out more about Mr C's actual living costs - it could have obtained copies of bills or other evidence of payment etc - I don't think that proportionate checks would have extended into obtaining the bank statements Mr C has now provided us with.

-So I don't think that Moneybarn could reasonably be expected to have known about the nature and extent of Mr C's problem gambling at the time.
-Furthermore, as Mr C was being provided with an asset rather than cash, which he would not have been able to gamble, I think that this limits the relevance of his gambling in this instance.
+Bearing in mind checking bank statements wasn't the only way for Moneybarn to have found out more about Mr C's actual living costs - it could have obtained copies of bills or other evidence of payment etc - I don't think that proportionate checks would have extended into obtaining all of the bank statements Mr C has now provided us with.
+So I don't think that Moneybarn could reasonably be expected to have known about the nature and extent of Mr C's additional spending at the time.